DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - mandatory vacation policies (At least 1 week)
         - audit trails
         - honeypots or honeynets
+        - Darknet: A monitored network without any hosts.
+It is a segment of unused network address space that should have no network activity and, therefore, may be easily used to monitor for illicit activity.
         - intrusion detection systems
         - violation reports
         - supervision and reviews of users